 Eczema: This inflammatory condition affects approximately 10-20% of the world’s population.
 It’s characterized by patches of red, dry, and scaly skin.
-In severe cases, blisters may develop.
+In severe cases, blisters may develop and may make skin painful to touch.
 While eczema can appear anywhere on the body, it commonly develops on the hands, feet, neck, eyelids, and bends of elbows or creases of knees.

 Researchers do not know for certainty what causes eczema but it’s believed to be connected to environmental factors and genetics.

 Some common eczema triggers include pet fur, dust mites, sweat, stress, certain foods, and fabrics such as nylon and spandex.
 While relentless scratching can cause eczema to spread to other parts of your own body, it cannot spread from person to person by direct or indirect contact.